fabiogra/moseca/README.md

 - ENV_LIMITATION=true
 - LIMIT_CPU=true

-If you want to use a prepare the samples used in the demo, you need to set the env variable `PREPARE_SAMPLES=true`
+If you want to preprocess the samples used in the demo, you need to set the env variable `PREPARE_SAMPLES=true`

 ---
 ## About